Privacy Policy

 - Camera: Used to scan QR codes to connect with friends and to take profile pictures.
 We do not record or store any camera footage beyond the photos you choose to upload as your profile picture.

 - Contacts: Used to help you find friends already on SoKal and to invite others to events.
-When you grant contacts permission, we upload cryptographic hashes (SHA-256) of your contacts' phone numbers to our servers — not the raw phone numbers themselves.
+When you grant contacts permission, your contacts' phone numbers and names are sent to our servers over an encrypted (TLS) connection.
+Phone numbers are then converted into one-way cryptographic hashes (SHA-256) on the server before being stored — we do not retain the raw phone numbers from your contacts.
 These hashes are used to match against other SoKal users for friend discovery and to notify you when a contact joins.
 See the "Contact Discovery" section below for full details.

 - Push Notifications: Used to notify you about event invitations, friend requests, and activity from your connections.
 You can disable notifications at any time in your device settings.